dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Fragments

-We've ignored fragments, which is probably a bad idea.
+We've ignored fragments, which is probably a bad idea. iperf and netperf's UDP flood tests DO generate fragments.

 ## Flent vs other stuff is *very useful*